p2docs/p2docs.github.io/page/branch.md

 <%=p2instrinfo('execf')%>
 EXECF loads an instruction skip pattern from **D**estination[31:10] and jumps to the absolute address in **D**estination[9:0] (this limits it to Cog/LUT memory!).

-Please see [SKIPF](#skipf) for details on the fast skipping function and its limitations, but note that EXECF can only skip the following 22 instructions, where **D**estination[10] corrosponds to the first instruction at the jump target.
+Please see [SKIPF](#skipf) for details on the fast skipping function and its limitations, but note that EXECF can only skip the following 22 instructions, where **D**estination[10] corresponds to the first instruction at the jump target.

 **TODO: more**